EVENING – HALF DAY – FULL DAY – MULTI-DAY

 - If you have limited time to fish, the drift boat will give you the best opportunity of catching fish on any given day.
-Most days we drift 15 – 25km of river.
+We typically drift 15 – 25km of river.

 - We are the only professional drift boat service on the Goulburn River, with 27 seasons of exemplary and incident-free operation.

 - We have the very best of the local guides on our roster, and we can show you an amazing day out; all within day-trip distance of Melbourne.

 - We offer evening (3 hour), half day (4.5-5 hour) and full day (8 hour) drift boat trips on the Goulburn River, and we have four boats available every day.

 - Multiday, multiboat trips a specialty.
 With no international travel, let us design a customised itinerary of drift boat and/or walk/wade fishing for your group.